PatrickgHayes/QuestionGenerator/README.md

-# char-rnn.pytorch
+# Question Generator

-A PyTorch implementation of [char-rnn](https://github.com/karpathy/char-rnn) for character-level text generation.
+A text generator for generating CLEVR style questions.
+Initially a character RNN.
 This is copied from [the Practical PyTorch series](https://github.com/spro/practical-pytorch/blob/master/char-rnn-generation/char-rnn-generation.ipynb).

 ## Training

-Download [this Shakespeare dataset](https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt) (from the original char-rnn) as `shakespeare.txt`.
-Or bring your own dataset &mdash; it should be a plain text file (preferably ASCII).
+Download the [CLEVR dataset](https://s3-us-west-1.amazonaws.com/clevr/CLEVR_v1.0_no_images.zip) without the images.
+We don't need any of the meta-data so the script in data cleaning scripts to remove all the meta-data.
+The result should be a file with one question on each line.

 Run `train.py` with the dataset filename to train and save the network:

 ```
-> python train.py shakespeare.txt
+> python train.py CLEVR_questions.txt

 Training for 2000 epochs...
 (...
 10 minutes later ...)
-Saved as shakespeare.pt
+Saved as CLEVR_questions.pt
 ```
 After training the model will be saved as `[filename].pt`.